lyteword/chspurgeon-tod/volume-7/psalm-127.md

 The next "degree" is that of success and prosperity (Ps 127:3-4), which is ascribed to the same Jehovah whose help and protection constituted the commencement and continuance, as now the completion of our well being.
 Hence also Ps 127:5 goes not beyond this, but contemplates the highest symbol of full security, influence, and power, in the figurative language of the Old Testament, which St. Augustine refers to "spiritual children, shot forth like arrows into all the world."— *Alfred Edersheim, in "The Golden Diary of Heart Converse with Jesus in the Book of Psalms,"* 1877.

 **Whole Psalm.** Solomon, the wisest and richest of kings, after having proved, both from experience and careful observation, that there was nothing but vanity in the life and labours of man, comes to this conclusion, that there is nothing better for a man in this life than that he should moderate his cares and labours, enjoy what he has, and fear God and keep his commandments: to this end he directs all that is debated in the Book of Ecclesiastes.
 Very similar are the argument and intention of the Psalm; the authorship of which is ascribed to Solomon in the Inscription, and which there is no reason to doubt.
 Nor would it be safe, either to call in doubt any inscription without an urgent reason, or to give any other sense to the letter l than that of *authorship*, unless it be meant that all the inscriptions are uncertain.
-Again, if the collectors of the Psalms added *titles* according to their own opinion and judgment, there would be no reason why they should have left so many Psalms without any **Title &mdash;** This Psalm, therefore, is *Solomon's*, with whose genius and condition it well agrees, as is clear from *Ecclesiastes*, with which it may be compared, and from many *proverbs* on the same subject...The design is, to draw men away from excessive labours and anxious cares; and to excite godliness and faith in Jehovah.
+Again, if the collectors of the Psalms added *titles* according to their own opinion and judgment, there would be no reason why they should have left so many Psalms without any **Title &mdash;** This Psalm, therefore, is *Solomon's*, with whose genius and condition it well agrees, as is clear from *Ecclesiastes*, with which it may be compared, and from many *proverbs* on the same subject...
+The design is, to draw men away from excessive labours and anxious cares; and to excite godliness and faith in Jehovah.
 To this the Psalm manifestly tends: for since men, desirous of the happiness and stability of their houses, are unable to secure this by their own endeavours, but need the blessing of God, who gives prosperity with even lighter labours to those that fear him; it is their duty to put a limit to their labours and cares, and to seek the favour of God, by conforming their life and conduct to his will, and confiding in him.— *Hermalt Venema,* 1697-1787.

 **Verse 1.** *Except the LORD build.* It is a fact that Nb, *ben, a son*, and tk, *bath, a daughter*, and tyb, *beith, a house*, come from the same root, tnk, *banah, to build*; because sons and daughters build up a household, or constitute a *family*, as much and as really as stones and timber constitute a building.
 Now it is true that unless the good hand of God be upon us we cannot prosperously build a place of worship for his name.
 Unless we have his blessing, a dwelling house cannot be comfortably erected.
 And if his blessing be not on our children, the house (the family) may be built up; but instead of its being the house of God, it will be the synagogue of Satan.
 All marriages that are not under God's blessing will be a private and public curse.— *Adam Clarke.*